albee/rattle-iros-2022/rattle_coordinator/README.md

 * run_rattle.py : (in development) runs specific instances of RATTLE tests
 * rattle_coordinator_node.py : the main node monitoring RATTLE progress

-There are a number of predefined test numbers available to trigger RATTLE's capabilities: see `run_rattle.py`.
+There are a number of predefined test names available to trigger RATTLE's capabilities: see `run_rattle.py`.

 ## Usage

+This commanding interface is meant to be used alongside `execute_asap`.
+However, it can be used in a debug mode to run standalone or with the main RATTLE nodes:

 * Standalone:
 1. `roslaunch rattle_coordinator rattle_coordinator.launch`
 2. `rosrun rattle_coordinator run_rattle.py [test number]`